thecoshman/http/http.md

       [2020-02-17 17:48:41] 127.0.0.1:1392 for OwO was served directory listing for \\?\P:\Rust\http
       [2020-02-17 17:49:12] 192.168.1.109:1403 for UwU was served directory listing for \\?\P:\Rust\http
       [2020-02-17 17:49:29] 93.184.216.34:1397 was served directory listing for \\?\P:\Rust\http

+  `http --request-bandwidth 4K`

+    As in the first example, but limit each request to 4096 bytes per second.

+    Example output change:
+      Hosting "." on port 8000 without TLS and no authentication...
+      Requests limited to 4096B/s.
+      Ctrl-C to stop.

 ## AUTHOR